 While you are browsing, save the pins for the recipe you like from our pinboards.

 Here is the link – Mildly Indian pins

 Follow us on Instagram or Facebook with the links below

 This post has updated content and images and has been added to the foodies redo post collection for the #foodieredoingoldpost28.
-As bloggers we constantly keep to improve the quality of your readership.
+As bloggers, we constantly keep improving the quality of your readership.
 Hope you like the new images and will try out this recipe.
 Use it for all your game night gatherings and the binge-watching night with the girls.